WICG/indexed-db-observers/EXPLAINER.md

 # Explainer
-Documentation & FAQ of observers
+Documentation & FAQ of observers.
+See accompanying WebIDL file [IDBObservers.webidl](/IDBObservers.webidl)

 **Please file an issue if you have any feedback :)**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->